 The Ham is our centrepiece hi-spec venue for three top drawer headline concerts each day at the festival.
-The final line up for evening and afternoon concerts will be announced early in the New Year but a sneak preview of the impressive line-up for evening Ham concerts include:
+The final line up for evening, afternoon and lunchtime concerts is now confirmed.
+You can purchase season tickets now and individual event tickets will be available in early May:

 Festival Patrons Steve Knightley and Phil Beer, two undisputed kings of the folk, roots and acoustic scene, have reunited with long-term collaborator, bass and vocal queen Miranda Sykes and been joined by master percussionist Cormac Byrne.

 There’s no doubt that Show of Hands the four-piece, now something of a supergroup, and their combined musicianship is guaranteed to sound nothing short of magical.
 Steve says, “With the heartbeat and harmonies that Cormac and Miranda add, we are at last creating a sound we’ve dreamed of making for twenty-five years!”.

 Huddled round a single microphone, singing intimate duets with just mountain dulcimer, dobro and guitar, Hannah Sanders & Ben Savage are an acoustic duo that sound classically timeless, yet their music is unique.
 Since emerging in 2016, the duo recorded two studio albums, Before the Sun (2016) and Awake (2018), produced by award winning producer David Travers-Smith in Toronto.
 Both albums have gathered praise for the craft and skill of their musical writing and arranging.

 Yves Lambert is a charismatic and dynamic musician, with serious pedigree in the world of Quebecois folk music.
 As well as being a founder member of the influential La Bottine Souriante, Yves has been a driving force in giving traditional music the place that it deserves beyond the Quebec and Canadian borders, and now continues to pursue this adventure with his Yves Lambert Trio.